syq6152/cellbin-weight/​3D Reconstruction Solution Operational Manual​.md

 # 2. **STOmics 3D Reconstruction Solution Full Process and Feature Highlights**

 Traditional spatial transcriptomics technologies only provide two-dimensional information from tissue sections, unable to fully present the three-dimensional structure of biological samples and the spatial relationships between cells.
 Even with high-resolution gene expression localization, dedicated 3D reconstruction tools are still needed to address the following challenges:

-● Accurate spatial registration of consecutive tissue sections ● Integration and normalization of multi-slice data
+● Accurate spatial registration of consecutive tissue sections.
+● Integration and normalization of multi-slice data.
-● Three-dimensional visualization of cell types and gene expression patterns ● Reconstruction of cell trajectories and developmental processes across sections
+● Three-dimensional visualization of cell types and gene expression patterns.
+● Reconstruction of cell trajectories and developmental processes across sections.

 Stereo3D is a 3D reconstruction analysis platform developed by BGI-STOmics.
 It can integrate multi-slice spatial information to construct 3D gene expression atlases at the tissue and organ level, providing new perspectives for developmental biology, disease mechanism research, and tissue engineering.